Mercy-Collective/mercy-framework-recipe/README.md

 8. Click on "Run Recipe".
 9. The Mercy Framework will now start installing.
 10. When the installation has finished you'll see the server.cfg, be sure to add a Steam Web API key and change other settings to your likings.
-11. And last but not least, make sure to do following things before joining the server:
+11. Make sure to do following things before joining the server:
     - txAdmin FXServer Settings (Parameters): `+set sv_enforceGameBuild 2944`
     - txAdmin FXServer Settings (OneSync): Set onesync on legacy or infinity
+12. And last but not least, be sure to download the [assets here](https://drive.google.com/file/d/14bykYwyLer-ET1Gh33b_WyE83khmrypw/view?usp=share_link).
-12. Enjoy!
+13. Enjoy!

 # Support
 Need help?